scottwilliambeasley/debian-from-scratch/README.md

 #####login
 We then install the `login` package, which gives us the ability to establish new sessions on the system with `login`, privilege escalation with `su`, the linux pluggable authentication module (PAM) files for both said binaries, a fake shell `/bin/nologin`,  and the `/etc/login.defs` file which is essential for group creation.
 There are more functionalities included with this package, but these are the most mentionable.

 `apt-get install login`

 #####passwd
 We then install `passwd` package, which provides the lion's share of utilities and configuration files used to create and manipulate user and group account information.

 `apt-get install passwd`

 #####adduser
 We must also install the `adduser` package, because this provides us with the default `/etc/adduser.conf` file which will be needed to install new users properly.

 `apt-get install adduser`

 #####Establishing root password and shadowfile entries
 With all the aforementioned utilities and packages installed, our system is now capable of the full functionality of user & group account manipulation.

 At this point, we should run passwd to change our root password.

 `passwd root`

-We should then run `pwconv` to convert our /etc/passwd entries into shadow entries in `/etc/shadow` `pwconv`a
+We should then run `pwconv` to convert our /etc/passwd entries into shadow entries in `/etc/shadow`:

+`pwconv`